Yannjoel/mse_project_team05/README.md

 ## How to run

+Before the project-specific steps please clone this GitHub repository.

 ### Crawler
 Our Crawler is implemented in Java.
 We are using Maven to download our dependencies.
 The following prerequisites are required to run the crawler: